DavidHe1127/Platy/research/rolling-update-amis/README.md

 ### Prerequisite

-- Try with `minimumHealthyPercent` set to **100%** which will ensure the replaced tasks are `RUNNING` and healthy before ECS scheduler does its job to terminate old tasks deployed on old instances
+- Try with `minimumHealthyPercent` set to **100%** which will ensure the replaced tasks are `RUNNING` and healthy before ECS scheduler does its job to terminate old tasks deployed on old instances.
+By default, `--deployment-min-healthy-percent` is `100` when deploying through ECS-CLI.

 ### Steps